Brian Jones (golfer)

 Brian Jones (born 12 September 1951) is an Australian professional golfer.

-Golf career
+Career

 Jones was born in Sydney.
 He turned professional in 1971.
 He played on the throughout Asia and Australasia including on the Japan Golf Tour.
 He won the Indian Open two times, five times in Australasia, and twelve times in Japan.
 He won 11 events on the Japan Golf Tour between 1977 and 1993.

 Jones played in multiple Open Championships; his best performance coming at the 1981 Open Championship, where he finished in a tie for 8th place.

 Jones played on the European Seniors Tour from 2002 to 2005, winning the 2002 De Vere Hotels Seniors Classic.

 Personal life

 Jones married Sachiko, a Japanese woman, in the early 1980s.